7th Indian Cavalry Brigade: 7th (Meerut) Cavalry Brigade

 In August 1914, the brigade was mobilized as the 7th (Meerut) Cavalry Brigade.
-In company with the newly formed 5th (Mhow) Cavalry Brigade, it departed Bombay on 19 November 1914 and landed at Marseilles on 14–16 December.
+In company with the newly formed 5th (Mhow) Cavalry Brigade, it departed Bombay on 19 November 1914 and landed at Marseille on 14–16 December.
 It joined the 2nd Indian Cavalry Division which was formally constituted on 14 December.
 The division concentrated around Orléans on 20–24 December and moved up to the Front on 1–4 January 1915.
 While in France, the brigade was known by its geographical rather than numerical designation so as to avoid confusion with the British 7th Cavalry Brigade also serving on the Western Front at the same time.

 The brigade did not take part in any significant actions while on the Western Front.
 Instead, it was held in reserve in case of a breakthrough, although it did send parties to the trenches on a number of occasions.
 They would hold the line, or act as Pioneers; such parties were designated as the Meerut Battalion.

 In June 1916, the brigade was extensively reorganized and was sent to Mesopotamia: